 Most people do best with a combination treatment plan, including: Medication to gain relatively quick relief of symptoms and Psychotherapy to learn more effective ways of dealing with life's problems, including depression.

-The Ayurvedic Viewpoint:
+The Ayurvedic Viewpoint about Depression:

 Ayurveda mentions Depression as Vishada.
 This is also described as "most disease aggravating factor".
 Although this disease is categorized under psychological diseases, it can also affect the body; hence it can lead to any physical or psychological disorder.